Easily Read Key Vault Secrets From ASP.NET Core Web API Application

 Conclusion

 In this post, we have created an app registration and also created a client secret for app registration.
 We have created a Key Vault with Secret and granted access permissions to app registration.
-Later we have created a ASP.NET Core Web API and fetched the secret value from Key Vault using Client Id and Client secret key.
+Later we created an ASP.NET Core Web API and fetched the secret value from Key Vault using Client ID and Client secret key.